 For AHAs like glycolic and lactic acid, take it slow and use a lower percentage acid (around 5 percent) a few times a week to see how your skin handles it.
 If you’re new to acids, try pre-soaked toner pads—each holds just the right amount of product, thus preventing excessive application that might irritate the skin.
 Follow up with your serum, moisturizer and sunscreen.
 If all goes well, you can slowly increase the frequency of your application, and eventually up the percentage (the maximum allowed in Canada is 30 percent in over-the-counter formulas).
 Taher says that it takes between two to four weeks to see results, such as a clearer, more radiant skin.

 For salicylic acid, concentration typically ranges from 0.5 to 2 percent in products—make a selection depending on what your skin can handle.
 Patten adds that slowly introducing the ingredient in your routine is particularly important for sensitive skin types, while those with oilier skin can generally tolerate acids better.
 Still not sure?
 Ask an expert.
 “Everyone’s skin reacts and responds differently, so it is best to choose an exfoliating regime with the help of an experienced skincare specialist,” says Patten.

 When should I use a skincare acid?

 Both AHAs and BHAs can be used day or night.
 Some products are formulated to be used at night as an overnight peel, while others (often serums) are meant to be used in the morning to gently slough off any dead skin cells.
-No matter when you use your skincare acid, always wear proper sun protection during the day—acids can make your skin more sensitive to sunlight.
+No matter when you use your skincare acid, always wear sunscreen during the day—acids can make your skin more sensitive to sunlight.